Lollipop lady receives seven-figure settlement

 Ms Harman now requires specialist care with a team of helpers visiting her house day and night.
 She receives specialist physiotherapy and psychological care.
 Speaking about the compensation settlement, Ms Harman’s lawyer said: “It will be used to pay for an adapted accommodation, specialist equipment and care and therapy to help her get her life back on track as much as possible.”

 Expert evidence revealed that the driver responsible had been driving at 17-20mph when the accident happened, but had not managed to stop the vehicle before colliding with Ms Harman.
 The driver was fined £95 and ordered to pay costs after being accused of driving without her full attention.
-She also received four penalty points on her license.
+She also received four penalty points on her licence.

 « Care home fined following radiator death